pablo232332/Self-hosted-k8s/README.md

 1. Copy the PEM key to the bastion host

     `scp -i <key for ssh> <pem key> ec2-user@<bastin_public_ip>:<dst_location>`

-    * Example: `scp -i demo-devops-avenue-ue2.pem demo-devops-avenue-ue2.pem ec2-user@$BASTION_IP:/home/ec2-user`
-2. (Optional) Copy tmux or other personalized config to the bastion host.
+3. (Optional) Copy tmux or other personalized config to the bastion host.

-    * Example: `scp -i demo-devops-avenue-ue2.pem ~/.tmux.conf ec2-user@$BASTION_IP:/home/ec2-user`
-3. Connect to the bastain host via SSH.
+4. Connect to the bastain host via SSH.

-    * Example: `ssh -i demo-devops-avenue-ue2.pem ec2-user@$BASTION_IP`

     Install `tmux` and `git`: